B1) PCFG

 The constraint that probabilities sum to 1 for each non-terminal is not arbitrary.
 It is a fundamental mathematical requirement.

 Imagine an urn containing balls of different colors.
-If you say “there’s a 70% chance of drawing a red ball and a 50% chance of drawing a blue ball,” it doesn’t make sense: 70% + 50% = 120%!
+If you say “there is a 70% chance of drawing a red ball and a 50% chance of drawing a blue ball”, it makes no sense: 70% + 50% = 120%!
 The probabilities of mutually exclusive events (you draw ONE ball, not two) must sum to 100%.

-It’s exactly the same for the rules of a non-terminal: when you expand S, you choose ONE rule from the alternatives.
+It’s exactly the same for the rules of a non-terminal: when you expand S, you choose ONE rule among the alternatives.
 These choices are mutually exclusive, so their probabilities must sum to 1.

-1. The distribution is mathematically valid: values can be interpreted as true probabilities.
+- The distribution is mathematically valid: the values can be interpreted as true probabilities.

-1. The sum of probabilities of all possible sentences equals 1 (for grammars that always terminate).
-Each generated sentence “consumes” a portion of this total probability.
+- The sum of the probabilities of all possible sentences equals 1 (for grammars that always terminate).
+Each generated sentence “consumes” a part of this total probability.

-1. Analyses can be compared: if a sentence has two possible derivation trees (ambiguous grammar), the one with the highest probability is “preferred”.
+- We can compare analyses: if a sentence has two possible derivation trees (ambiguous grammar), the one with the highest probability is “preferred.”

 Counter-example — what happens without normalization?